NVIDIA DOCA Installation Guide for Linux

 Upgrade non-Ubuntu OS kernels

-If NIC firmware was not updated, perform DPU Arm reset (software reset / reboot DPU)
+If NIC firmware was not updated, perform BlueField Arm reset (software reset/reboot BlueField )

 If NIC firmware was updated, perform firmware reset (